awesto/django-shop/README.md

 # django SHOP

-This version of django-shop is currently under development.
-If you want to help out, please have a look at our `Development documentation`_.
+This version of django-shop is currently under active development.
+If you want to help out, please have a look at our `Development documentation in the ``DEVELOPMENT.rst`` file.

-.. _Development documentation: DEVELOPMENT.rst

 This repository hosts the django SHOP code and documentation.